Account Authority | Giving someone access to your accounts - NAB

 • Business accounts that are owned by the business entity.
 The business may need to add authorised individuals who can manage transactions on its behalf, such as Directors, Trustees, or other authorised employees.

-If you need to, you can cancel or remove access from an authorised person at any time.
+If you need, you can cancel or remove an authorised person’s access at any time.

 What to keep in mind

-Authorised person(s) are specific to the account you choose.
-An individual is granted either ‘Transact only’ or ‘Transact and amend’ authorisation on the account.
+Authorised persons are specific to the account you choose.
+An individual is granted either ‘Transact’ only, or ‘Transact & Amend’ authorisation on the account with an additional NAB ID.

 By authorising access to your money and financial affairs, you may increase your exposure to the risk of financial abuse and fraud.
 It’s important that you only give authority to someone you trust and who will look out for your best interests, and should only provide access to your accounts if you fully understand the nature and implication of the authority you’re giving.